Keith Joseph: 1974

 Following the election defeat of February 1974, Joseph worked with Margaret Thatcher to set up the Centre for Policy Studies, a think-tank to develop policies for the new free-market Conservatism that they both favoured.
 Joseph became interested in the economic theory of monetarism as formulated by Milton Friedman and persuaded Thatcher to support it.
 Despite still being a member of Heath's Shadow Cabinet, Joseph was openly critical of his government's record.
-In 1976, Joseph delivered his famous Stockton lecture on the economy Monetarism Is Not Enough in which he sought to discredit previously dominant Keynesian economic strategies and contrasted wealth-producing sectors in an economy, such as manufacturing, with the service sector and government, which tend to be wealth-consuming.
+In 1976, Joseph delivered his famous Stockton lecture on the economy Monetarism Is Not Enough in which he sought to discredit previously dominant Keynesian economic strategies and contrasted wealth-producing sectors in an economy, such as the private sector, with the wealth-consuming sectors of the state sector and subsidised sectors.
 He contended that an economy begins to decline as its wealth-producing sector shrinks.

 Many on the right wing of the Conservative Party looked to Joseph to challenge Heath for the leadership, but his chances declined following a controversial speech on 19 October 1974.
 It covered a variety of socially-conservative topics and drew on an article that had been written by Arthur Wynn and his wife and published by the Child Poverty Action Group.
 The notion of the "cycle of deprivation" holding down poor people was the basis of his speech.
 He linked it to current theories of the culture of poverty, especially to the chaotic lifestyle of the poorest people.
 However, he suggested that poor people should stop having so many children.
 In his highly publicised speech at Edgbaston, he reflected on the moral and spiritual state of Britain:

 A high and rising proportion of children are being born to mothers least fitted to bring children into the world ...
 Some are of low intelligence, most of low educational attainment.
 They are unlikely to be able to give children the stable emotional background, the consistent combination of love and firmness ...
 They are producing problem children ...
 The balance of our human stock, is threatened.

 The outrage, despite his repeated apologies, in reaction to his speech sharply undercut Joseph's campaign to replace Heath as party leader.
 The speech was not largely written by Jonathan Sumption (who later went on to become a Supreme Court judge in United Kingdom) though it has been erroneously suggested that this was the case.